 It is in your child's interest that home and school maintain close and regular communication.
 Our Home School Agreement recommends that effective learning relies on an active partnership between home and school.
-Therefore it is imperative that children have the opportunity to work towards their targets with your support and guidance in the home environment.
-Together, teachers and parents will review your child's progress and targets throughout the year.
+Therefore, it is imperative that children have the opportunity to work towards their targets with your support and guidance in the home environment.
+We will review your child's progress and targets throughout the year with you as parent partners.

-2020-22 Special Educational Needs & Disabilities
+Special Educational Needs & Disabilities